gattaccio8/hotel.com/README.md

 "sbt run" output will be:
 [info] Running ClockApplication

-sample user input hours, minutes, seconds (do not prepend 0 so '4' instead of '04') 13,23,59
+enter input hours, minutes, seconds (do not prepend 0 so '4' instead of '04')

-sample output
+sample user input:
+13,23,59

+output:
 Converted to Berlin clock:
 OFF
 RR